-Louisiana Physician Orders for Scope of Treatment (LaPOST) is an easily identifiable gold document that translates a patient's goals of care and treatment preferences into a physician order that transfers across health care settings.
-The LaPOST document represents a "plan of care" for a patient with a serious, advanced illness from which the patient is not expected to recover.
+LaPOST is an easily identifiable gold document that translates a resident's goals of care and treatment preferences into a physician order that transfers across health care settings.
+The document represents a "plan of care" for a resident with a serious, advanced illness from which the resident is not expected to recover.

-The document should be completed only after a thorough discussion with the patient or his/her personal health care representative regarding the patient's understanding of the illness, treatment preferences, values and goals of care.
-Completion of a LaPOST document encourages communication between doctors and patients, enables patients to make informed decisions and clearly documents these decisions to other physicians and health care professionals.
-As a result, LaPOST can help ensure that a patient's wishes are honored, prevent unwanted or non-beneficial treatments and reduce patient and family stress regarding decision-making.
+The document should be completed only after a thorough discussion with the resident or his/her personal health care representative regarding the resident's understanding of the illness, treatment preferences, values and goals of care.
+Completion of a LaPOST document encourages communication between the doctor and the resident, enables the resident to make informed decisions and clearly documents these decisions to other physicians and health care professionals.
+As a result, LaPOST can help ensure that a resident's wishes are honored, prevent unwanted or non-beneficial treatments and reduce resident and family stress regarding decision-making.

 LaPOST does not replace an advance directive, or living will, but it can be used to operationalize the directives of the living will.
-It is recommended that patients with a serious, advanced illness have three (3) documents: a LaPOST, a Health Care Power of Attorney and an advance directive.
+It is recommended that residents with a serious, advanced illness have at least two (2) documents: a LaPOST document and a Health Care Power of Attorney.